-My name is Robert Curtis and I am here today as President of the Kentucky AFL-CIO as well as an International Vice President and head of the tobacco sector of the Bakery, Confectionery and Tobacco Workers International Union (BC&T), which represents 125,000 hard working men and women.
-We are here before you because United States tobacco workers are deeply concerned about many aspects of the current health care system and the potential impact of health care reform on themselves, their families and their communities.
+My name is Robert Curtis and I am International Vice President and head of the tobacco sector of the Bakery, Confectionery and Tobacco Workers International Union (BC&T), which represents 125,000 hard-working men and women; I also serve as President of the Kentucky AFL-CIO.
+We offer this testimony because United States tobacco workers are deeply concerned about many aspects of the current health care system and the potential impact of health care reform on themselves, their families and their communities.

-As a result of hard-fought collective bargaining agreements.
-BC&T has secured excellent health care benefits for our members.
-Generally, these agreements provide fully paid physician and hospital coverage as well as coverage for dental, mental health care and other important services.
+As a result of hard-fought collective bargaining agreements, BC&T has secured excellent health care benefits for our members.
+Generally, these agreements provide fully-paid physician and hospital coverage as well as coverage for dental, mental health care and other important services.